What is Revision Rhinoplasty?

 Postoperative Care

 It is important to avoid blowing your nose or any strenuous activities for at least two weeks after surgery.
-You should also avoid wearing glasses or sunglasses that rest on your nose for at least six weeks to prevent any pressure on the healing tissues.
+You should also avoid wearing glasses or sunglasses that rest on your nose for four to six weeks to prevent pressure on the healing tissues.

 Recovery After Revision Rhinoplasty